4 Innovative ideas to recognise employees

 A creative employee recognition program that reflects the company culture is the key to incentivising and motivating employees, says Matt Straz on foxnews.com.

-The Society for Human Resource Management and Globoforce recently conducted a survey of 823 HR professionals, and in the findings outlined in the Employee Recognition Report, the results support the idea that recognising employees for a job well done isnt just nice.
-Its necessary.
+The Society for Human Resource Management and Globoforce recently conducted a survey of 823 HR professionals, and in the findings outlined in the Employee Recognition Report, the results support the idea that recognising employees for a job well-done isn’t just nice.

 Outlined below are four ways today’s most innovative companies recognise their employees, above and beyond the standard bonus schemes and ’employee of the month’ rewards;